 Health issues are inherently global and transnational in nature.
 This has been reaffirmed most recently by the COVID-19 pandemic, reiterating the need for a continuous strategic commitment to global health by all countries.
 However, Canada does not yet have such a strategy in place.
-The intention of this discussion paper is to propose a national global health strategy for Canada to drive forward global, equitable, and sustainable action.
-COVID-19 has facilitated the opening of a window of opportunity.
+The intention of this discussion paper is to propose an outline for a future national global health strategy for Canada to drive forward global, equitable, and sustainable action.
+It is not intended to be the actual strategy.
+The COVID-19 pandemic has facilitated the opening of a window of opportunity.
 If we fail to act while this window is open, other priorities may take precedence.
+The purpose of this paper is to make the case and call for and inform a coherent global health strategy for Canada.
+The primary audience for the paper is global health stakeholders, including government policy makers, researchers and civil society actors.

-This paper is informed by consultations with 11 Canadian global health experts across different disciplines, and a review of academic and grey literature, including the global health strategies of other high-income countries, such as Germany.
-A supplementary report which summarizes learnings from other country strategies in greater depth is available separately.
+This paper is informed by consultations with 11 Canadian global health experts across different disciplines, feedback from an open survey involving 43 global health stakeholders who reviewed the draft paper, participants who attended an open forum at the 2022 Canadian Conference on Global Health, and a review of academic and grey literature, including the global health strategies of other high-income countries, such as Germany and the European Commission.
+A supplementary report, which summarizes learnings from other country strategies in greater depth is available separately.

-This paper is informed by the Canadian Coalition of Global Health Research Principles for Global Health Research: authentic partnering; inclusion; shared benefit; commitment to the future; responsiveness to causes of inequities; and humility (Canadian Association for Global Health, n.d.).
+This paper is informed by the Canadian Coalition of Global Health Research Principles for Global Health Research: authentic partnering; inclusion; shared benefits; commitment to the future; responsiveness to causes of inequities; and humility (Canadian Association for Global Health, 2015; Plamondon & Bisung, 2019).

-A new vision of Global Health for Canada
+A New Vision of Global Health for Canada

 "We need a renewed vision for global health as well as a renewed vision of ourselves in it."
 (Cislaghi et al., 2019).
-In this spirit, Canadian voices on global health have called for a new vision of global health for Canada.
-Recently, a range of suggestions have been put forward that could guide the priorities of a Canadian global health strategy.
-Combined with expert interviews, we have found a high level of consensus between global health advocates, experts and researchers.
-The Canadian Association for Global Health would like to see a Canada that gives high priority to resilience in the global pandemic response and planetary health.
-They would also like to see Canada as a champion of the decolonization of global health movement, addressing the damages and harms of a lasting colonial legacy.
-This would require challenging the associated power and privilege in global health, both domestically and abroad, and building alliances with and giving voice to groups and states that are not being heard.
-"Those in the world's most vulnerable places deserve Canada's commitment to a global recovery."
-(Grantham, 2021).
+In this spirit, voices on global health have called for a new vision of global health for Canada.
+A range of suggestions have been put forward that could guide the development and priorities of a Canadian global health strategy.
+Combined with expert interviews, input from online survey respondents and conference participants, we have found a high level of consensus between global health advocates, experts and researchers for the need for a global health strategy for Canada.
+The Canadian Association for Global Health calls for higher national priority of resilience in the global pandemic response and planetary health, as well as Canada's emergence as a champion of greater participation by Indigenous Peoples and representatives from low- and middle-income countries across research consortia (CIHR, 2021).
+This vision would require challenging the associated power and privilege in global health structures, both domestically and abroad, and building alliances with and giving voice to groups and states that are underrepresented.
+"Those in the world's most vulnerable places deserve Canada's commitment to a global recovery" (Grantham, 2021).
 It is insufficient to renew the global health paradigm in the abstract - it also demands a radical shift as to who is involved, has a voice, and represents Canada.